 Experienced Cardiac & Genetic Testing Compliance Attorneys

 Do not wait to get legal counsel and compliance services.
-Contact Oberheiden, P.C. today to protect your reputation, livelihood, and business.
+Contact the lab defense lawyers at Oberheiden, P.C. today to protect your reputation, livelihood, and business.

 Overview of Cardiac and Genetic Testing Programs and Federal Regulation

 Cardiac and genetic testing programs offer patients the opportunity to discover whether they carry certain genes that make them more susceptible to developing certain health-related conditions later in life.

 For instance, cardiac testing programs identify certain risk factors that are present in an individual’s tests which increases their likelihood of heart disease, heart attack, or other cardiac conditions.
 Genetic testing programs, generally, can identify whether the individual is predisposed to certain cancers or other diseases.

 These tests are promoted because they help patients and their doctors develop solutions to avoid the onset of certain diseases, identify the right medications, and make important life changes.